CVM0410/Generative-AI-News-Research-Tool/README.md

 4. **Ask Questions**: Input questions to receive targeted insights based on the processed articles.

 ## Contributing
 Contributions are welcome!
-Please read our contribution guidelines for more information on how to contribute to the project.
+Please read the contribution guidelines for more information on how to contribute to the project.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.